top of page

 Research Interests

-Our group has been working to understand how T cell receptor guides T cell fate decisions of autoimmune and regulatory Foxp3+ T cells.
 T cell responses in autoimmunity develop under a unique set of conditions: relatively low TCR affinity, lack of danger signals, and chronic antigen stimulation.
 We are trying to understand how autoimmune T cells and suppressive regulatory T cells navigate these conditions to persist or fail.

-Members of my laboratory utilize genetically modified mouse models, multi-color flow cytometry, high resolution and 2-photon live imaging, single cell transcriptomics and epigenetic profiling to study autoimmune and regulatory T cell function.
 We have made several key observations regarding the function of Foxp3+ T cells in the context of autoimmune type 1 diabetes.
 Foxp3+ regulatory T cells employ multiple mechanisms to maintain immune and metabolic homeostasis, suppress autoimmunity, and aid in tissue repair.
-T cell receptor signaling and cellular interactions with tissue and effector T cells converge to guide Treg functions that are specialized for the tissue site and inflammatory context.
-Current work in the lab is focused on how Tregs integrate T cell receptor signaling with tissue-derived cues to modulate their suppressive functional program.
-Additional projects are focused on transcriptional and epigenetic mechanisms associated with autoimmune T cell function, autoimmune T cell memory, and T cell exhaustion in chronic inflammation.
+T cell receptor signaling guides Treg functions in the tissue.
+Current work in the lab is focused on leveraging our knowledge of basic cellular functions to improve Treg-based therapies.
+Our approaches include

 Current ongoing projects